arissetyawan/googlemaps-laravel/readme.md

 Preface
 ------------

-I hear you saying, "why should I use this when I can use the popular [**Geocoder**](https://github.com/geocoder-php/Geocoder) library?"
+I hear you saying, **"why should I use this when I can use the popular [**Geocoder**](https://github.com/geocoder-php/Geocoder) library?"**

-Short answer: It is not good for using Google to geocode non-US properties.
+Short answer: It is **not good** for geocoding non-US properties.
 If you don't believe me, check its source.
+If they change this in the future, let me know.

 This library gives you the closest match Google returns, does not rename keys, and leaves no location properties out.
-It only rearranges the results slightly to make it easier to work with.
+It only rearranges the response structure to make it easier to work with.

 ```php
 array (size=8)